 The weight of racquets varies anywhere between 115 grams to 190 grams.
 During the past few years, racquets have been designed in a way which has made them lighter.
 This has been possible due to advancement in technology and development of new materials.
 Weight matters because it affects the ease of swing.
 Smooth and quick shots require a light weight racquet.
 Most companies do not divide the total gross weight into weight of frame and strings for players to be clearer.
 If you are not an expert level player, it is best to stick between 130g to 150g.
 For an expert player, the strategy decides which one to go for.
 If the strategy ispower, a light weight racquet is best, but if strategy is control, a heavy weight racquet helps deliver the best shots.

 If you have been playing for some time, do remember to consider your own inclination too while taking a decision.

-The Beam of a squash racket refers to its width.
+The Beam of a squash racquet refers to its width.
 It varies between 16mm to 21mm across brands and styles.
 Expert level players prefer a thinner beam.
 It is natural to understand that a thick object like a stick or golf clubs are more difficult to move around.
 It becomes challenging to play a control game with a thicker beam.
-Also people with small hand must never decide to use a racket with thick beam as their hands will feel smaller while holding the racket.
+Also people with small hand must never decide to use a racquet with thick beam as their hands will feel smaller while holding the racquet.
 They also make one vulnerable to getting tired easily.
 A thicker beam does allow for shots with stronger impact on the ball.